elijah-03/Interp-ML-IDS/docs/Deep Learning for Improving Attack Detection System Using CSE-CICIDS2018 Summary.md

 ## Summary

-This 2022 research paper addresses **the exact same class imbalance problem** we're facing with CICIDS2018 dataset.
+This 2022 research paper addresses the class imbalance problem inherent in the CICIDS2018 dataset.

-## Their Approach to Class Imbalance
+## Approach to Class Imbalance

 ### Data Preprocessing Strategy